rmorenomf/formacion-isban/Angular 2/Jornada 3/README.md

 Así lo definen el equipo de Angular 2:

-> A component controls a patch of screen real estate that we could call a view, and declares reusable UI building blocks for an application.
+> "A component controls a patch of screen real estate that we could call a view, and declares reusable UI building blocks for an application."

 Ejemplo: